skumar2331/SauceLabsSampleAppLogin/README.md

 ![image](https://github.com/user-attachments/assets/9da1b41b-3687-4551-b708-cad2c4d16109)

 4. Appium should be installed globally using **npm i -g appium**
 5. Create a Device, preferably of API 30 and Android 11.0 (Since the sample app used seemed to be developed in late 2020).
-But if you wish to use any other device, its also fine.
+But if you wish to use any other device version, its also fine.
 6. Install the app under test on the newly created virtual device.
-7. Make sure to replace the app path in the wdio.conf.js file with the absolute path of the app that your local environment has.
-The application sits inside **app** directory of the aproject.
+7. The application sits inside **app** directory of the project.
-You can right click and copy path and paste it against **'appium:app'** capability(make sure to use **\\** instead of **\**)

 **Steps to Execute**
 1. clone the repository and open it in **VS Code**